Igornalves/API-REST-with-Node.js_using-Knex/README.md

 <br>

-informações de conexão para um banco de dados PostgreSQL.
+connection information for a PostgreSQL database.

-- **host:** O endereço IP ou nome de host do servidor onde o banco de dados PostgreSQL está sendo executado.
-Neste caso, está configurado como IP, que é o endereço localhost.
+- **host:** The IP address or hostname of the server where the PostgreSQL database is running.
+In this case, it is configured as IP, which is the localhost address.

-- **port:** A porta em que o PostgreSQL está escutando conexões.
-Por padrão, o PostgreSQL usa a porta 5432.
+- **port:** The port on which PostgreSQL is listening for connections.
+By default, PostgreSQL uses port 5432.

-- **user:** O nome de usuário usado para autenticar no banco de dados PostgreSQL.
+- **user:** The username used to authenticate to the PostgreSQL database.

-- **password:** A senha associada ao usuário para autenticação no banco de dados PostgreSQL.
+- **password:** The password associated with the user for authentication in the PostgreSQL database.

-- **database:** O nome do banco de dados ao qual você deseja se conectar.
+- **database:** The name of the database you want to connect to.

 <br>